-Dominik Suri is vice president of Let's Plant e.V.
-He is enrolled in master's programs at the University of Bonn in both economics and agricultural and food economics.
+Dominik Suri is founding member and vice president of Let's Plant e.V.
+He is a doctoral student and research associate at the University of Bonn and holds a Master degree in economics.
 His research focuses on issues of environmental and resource economics.
-For Let's Plant e.V. he takes on administrative and organizational tasks.
+For Let's Plant e.V., he takes on administrative, organizational and project management tasks.
 He is responsible for marketing and our social media presence.
 He is also involved in the management of our reforestation project in Ethiopia.

 Dominik Suri on LinkedIn

-Alicia Fert is member and treasurer of Let’s plant e.V.
-She holds a degree in political science and works in the international development cooperation.
+Alicia Fert is the treasurer of Let’s plant e.V.
+She holds a Master degree in political science and works in the international development cooperation.
 After her long-time commitment in other NGOs, she brings with her expertise in fundraising and organization development.
 She is a committed person to the environment protection and conservation, and mostly engaged in preserving biodiversity in her hobby garden.

 Alicia Fert on LinkedIn

-Nayara Atella Hödtke is the secretary of Let's Plant e.V.
-She is studying biology with a focus on nature conservation and botany at the University of Bonn.
-In 2019, together with a fellow student, she started the Meckenheim insect meadow project "Meckenheim blüht auf", in which fallow urban areas are planted with wildflowers, thereby enhancing both ecology and aesthetics.
-In Let's Plant e.V., she wants to ensure that biodiversity is also taken into account as a goal in the restoration of degraded areas.
+Nayara Atella-Hödtke is founding member and secretary of Let's Plant e.V.
+She holds a Bachelor degree in biology and studies nature conservation and landscape ecology in her Master program at the University of Bonn.
+She co-founded a local insect meadow project called "Meckenheim blüht auf", in which fallow urban areas are planted with wildflowers.
+For Let's Plant e.V., she is mainly involved in public relations and fundraising.

 Dr. Michael Brüntrup is a founding member and assessor of Let's Plant e.V.
 He studied agricultural sciences at the Technical University of Munich / Weihenstephan and did his doctorate at the University of Stuttgart-Hohenheim.
-After several years as a freelance development policy expert, he has been working at the German Development Institute (GDI) since 2003 on issues of agricultural development, food security and rural development.
+After several years as a freelance development policy expert, he has been working at the German Institute of Development and Sustainability since 2003 on issues of agricultural development, food security and rural development.
 For several years he has also focused on drought and land degradation policies, including within the framework of the UNCCD.
 Its geographical focus is sub-Saharan Africa.

 Dr. Michael Brüntrup on LinkedIn